ministryofjustice/opg-digideps/TECH-DEBT.md

 - `behat-debugger.php` requires specific nginx configuration and isn't very useful
 - "Route" and "Method" annotations are deprecated in FrameworkExtraBundle, should use Symfony core instead
 - `web/assets` being generated in frontend image means it can't be mounted for live-editing
+- Change Client Users relationship from array to ArrayCollection ?
+- Remove team code from application once organisation has replaced and stabalised.

 ## Design
 - Status label texts are variously defined in `common.en.yml`, `ndr-overview.en.yml` and `report-overview.en.yml`